 The Tucson Cactus and Succulent Society Cactus Rescue Crew saves cacti and other native plants that would otherwise be destroyed during the development of Arizona real estate.
 We do not remove plants from private residences.

-efforts are supplemental to the on-site retention or other salvage
+efforts are supplemental to the on-site preservation or other salvage

-that may be required by the development permits.
-Through our alliance
+that may be required by the development permits and Native Plant

-in Tucson, we not only save these plants, but reduce the demand
+we not only save these native plants, but encourage homeowners to